 • keeping the surgery organised

 • ensuring that all equipment and instrument are decontaminated/sterilised

 You will also work in other areas of the practice, including reception and the sterilisation suite.
 You will be trained to book appointments, deal with patient queries, answer the telephone in an appropriate manner, take and record payments.

-If you’re a people person, organised and stay calm under pressure, this is a great career with good opportunities to progress and specialise.
+If you have good interpersonal and time management skills, you are organised and stay calm under pressure, this is a great career with good opportunities to progress and specialise.

 If you’re over the age of 16, eligible to work in the UK and not currently in full time education, then you will be eligible to join our Dental Nurse Apprenticeship.